sagibarshai/Auth-system-advanced-with-external-oauth-with-frontend/README.md

-# Robust Auth System with Database, Refresh Tokens Cookie-Based JWT Authentication and Client side.
+# Comprehensive Authentication System with Database, Refresh Tokens, JWT, Password Reset, and Responsive Client-Side Features

-This project provides a secure and well-structured application for user authentication, featuring email verification, refresh tokens, and cookie-based JWT authentication.
+This project provides a secure and well-structured application for user authentication, featuring email verification, refresh tokens, cookie-based JWT authentication, and password reset functionality.
 It's designed to be a solid foundation for building new projects with robust authentication features.
 ---